Bilevel MCTS for Amortized O(1) Node Selection in Classical Planning: Bilevel MCTS

 \subsection{\cyan{Tree Collapsing}}

 We propose a further modification to \green{Bilevel-MCTS}, called \cyan{\emph{Tree Collapsing}}.
 The number of NEC computations grows proportionally to the depth of the tree.
 However, many action selection steps are not informative enough because some nodes contain only a small number of children.
-Since each selection in MCTS is equivalent to selecting a subset of leaf nodes in the subtree, we hypothesized that the nodes with fewer children might be failing to reduce the subset to a single leaf \emph{fast enough}.
+Since each selection in MCTS narrows down the set of candidate leaf nodes for expansion, the nodes with fewer children fails to reduce the subset \emph{fast enough}.

 We address this issue by collapsing the tree (see \refig{fig:collapse} and \refalgo{alg:collapse}) when the width of the tree is below a certain threshold $\theta$ given as a hyperparameter.
 Let $p$ be an expanded node, $S(p)$ be its successors, and $p'$ be the parent of $p$.
 Before inserting $p$ into the backpropagation queue $B$ (\refalgo{alg:bilevel-mcts}, \refline{line:collapse}), we compute $S(p')+S(p)-1$.
 If it is less than $\theta$, we deem that $p'$ should have more children.
 Then we connect each $n\in S(p)$ directly to $p'$ and discard $p$.
 Note that this happens separately from the table that tracks the predecessor of each node, which is necessary for extracting the final plan.